plasmo-dev/Plasmo.jl/docs/src/documentation/modeling.md

 ## Adding LinkConstraints (OptiEdges)

-Linking constraints ([LinkConstraint](@ref)s are linear constraints that couple variables across different optinodes.
+Linking constraints ([`LinkConstraint`](@ref)s are linear constraints that couple variables across different optinodes.
 The simplest way to create a linking constraint is to use the `@linkconstraint` macro.
 This macro accepts the same input as the JuMP `@constraint` macro and creates linear constraints over multiple nodes within the same optigraph.

 ```jldoctest modeling